matthewgiarra/poshCMS/README.md

 # Features
 poshCMS functionality should include the following:
 1. Download project files from web-based filesystem.
-2. Maintain directory structure of files from web-based filesystem.
+2. Maintain directory structure of files from web-based filesystem, even if the web-based filesystem itself doesn't support downloading directories.
-3. Compare configuration item states with known configuration.
+3. Compare configuration item states with known a configuration.

 # Implementation
 poshCMS expects a project configuration file, in CSV format, that contains a comprehensive list of files in the project directory structure.
 Each row in the configuration file corresponds to one file.
 The columns specify the URL and directory path of each file, and cryptographic hash (e.g., md5 sum) of each configuration item.
 Files without hashes are excluded from configuration auditing (e.g., for files not under configuration management).
 The user is responsible for maintaining the configuration file.